Azure/aks-engine/docs/design/cert-rotation.md

 Pros:

-- Better UX
+- Better UX.
-- Faster than running a full upgrade
+- Faster than running a full upgrade.
-- Easier to unit test
+- Easier to unit test.
-- Works across platforms
+- Works across platforms.
-- Output directory can be one of the flag inputs (similar to `upgrade` and `scale`)
+- Output directory can be one of the flag inputs (similar to `upgrade` and `scale`).
-- Lets us re-use the certificate generation logic from deployment code
+- Lets us re-use the certificate generation logic from deployment code.

 Cons:

-- Potentially more work than a bash script
+- Potentially more work than a bash script.